 If there isn’t anyone available to assist, I will pull out my cellphone and google the plant name and quickly read up on it.

-Other Tips for Keeping Invasive Plants Out of Your Gardens
+Other Tips for Avoiding Plants Not to Grow In Your Gardens

 Another good rule of thumb to follow, if a plant’s description references “wildflower,” or has “weed” in the name, just beware.
 Also watch for the words: “vigorous spreader” or “aggressive.”
 Do your research and ask lots of questions.